kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

 count track plays in the Song Count example, but diverges when emitting key/value pairs.
 Instead of passing the keys through the reducer, SequentialPlayCountReducer creates new keys based on the track ids in the SongBiGram keys.
-The new keys are simply the first track id from each biGram, while the second track id becomes part of a more complex output value type called SongCount.
-A SongCount consists of a track id and a LongWritable valued at the total number of times these two songs occurred together.
+The new keys are simply the first track id from each biGram, while the second track id becomes part the SongCount value.

 {% highlight java %}
   protected void reduce(AvroKey<SongBiGram> key, Iterable<LongWritable> values, Context context)